thewebmasterp/i3-status-bat/README.md

     criticalThreshold:          # Below what percentage should the charge be considered critical?
 ```

+Learn more at how to configure it at [i3-status](https://github.com/fehmer/i3-status) and specifically, [this](https://github.com/fehmer/i3-status#user-content-configuration) section.

 Note: I forked this module from [i3-status-battery](https://github.com/mintao/i3-status-battery) and improved it by
-publishing it to npm, writing better documentation and adding a few more features.
+publishing it to [npm](), writing better documentation and adding a few more features.